Structural Text Segmentation of Legal Documents: Evaluation

 \subsection{Evaluation of Models}

 We compare our methods against a range of baselines, including averaging over Global Vectors (\textit{GLVavg})~\cite{DBLP:conf/emnlp/PenningtonSM14}, tf-idf vectors (\textit{tf-idf}), and Bag of Words (\textit{BoW})~\cite{Zellig1954}.
-For Transformer language models, we evaluate the standard \texttt{[CLS]} sequence classification with \texttt{roberta-base} (\textit{Ro-CLS}).
-For Sentence-Transformers \cite{DBLP:conf/emnlp/ReimersG19} we use the Siamese Transformer setup with a variant of \texttt{roberta-base} (\textit{ST-Ro}) and an additional model that has been pre-trained on NLI sentence similarity tasks (\textit{ST-Ro-NLI}) to investigate performance of further pretraining.
+For transformer language models, we evaluate the standard \texttt{[CLS]} sequence classification with \texttt{roberta-base} (\textit{Ro-CLS}).
+For Sentence-Transformers \cite{DBLP:conf/emnlp/ReimersG19} we use the Siamese transformer setup with a variant of \texttt{roberta-base} (\textit{ST-Ro}) and an additional model that has been pre-trained on NLI sentence similarity tasks (\textit{ST-Ro-NLI}) to investigate performance of further pretraining.

-Transformer models are trained using the HuggingFace Transformer library \cite{Wolf2019HuggingFacesTS} for the \texttt{[CLS]} models, and the Sentence-Transformers package~\cite{DBLP:conf/emnlp/ReimersG19} for Siamese variants.
+Transformer models are trained using the popular HuggingFace transformer library \cite{Wolf2019HuggingFacesTS} for the \texttt{[CLS]} models, as well as the sentence-transformers package from \cite{DBLP:conf/emnlp/ReimersG19} for Siamese variants.
 We use two Nvidia Titan RTX GPUs for training, and each model variant has been trained with five different random seeds.
-Details for the training parameters can be found in our repository.
+Details for the training parameters can be found in our public repository.
 Due to the length limitation of $512$ tokens, we employ an iterative truncation strategy for two-sentence inputs.
-Coupling of two Transformers for the Sentence-Transformers doubles the input size, accepting inputs of up to $1024$ tokens.
+Due to the coupling of two transformers for the Sentence-Transformers the input size doubles, accepting a total input of $1024$ tokens.